codefresh-io/cap-docs.codefresh.io/_docs/runtime/shared-configuration.md

         └── in-cluster.yaml    ─┘ #      manage `include` field to decide which directories to sync to cluster
 ```

-The  base path of the repository includes two directories: `resources` and `runtimes`.
+The base path of the repository includes two directories: `resources` and `runtimes`:

-`resources` directory initially includes `all` tag directory, and then includes a sub-directory for each tag created.
+* `resources` directory initially includes `all` tag directory, and then includes a sub-directory for each tag created.

-`runtimes` directory includes a separate sub-directory for each runtime installed in the cluster.
-Each such runtime-directory will include in-cluster.yaml
+* `runtimes` directory includes a separate sub-directory for each runtime installed in the cluster.
+Every runtime-directory includes `in-cluster.yaml`.

-Tags for
+#### Tags for
-When the user adds a new resource, an integration secret, for example, Codefresh sends the new “tag” name, a list of destination runtimes+clusters (no cluster defaults to in-cluster) and the required files' relative paths and string data.
+When you add a new resource, such as an integration secret for example, Codefresh sends the new “tag” name, a list of destination runtimes+clusters (no cluster defaults to in-cluster) and the required files' relative paths and string data.

-Application manifest for Shared Configuration repo
+#### Application manifest for Shared Configuration repo

 Every runtime has a Git-Source Application that targets the shared configuration repo in `runtimes/<runtime-name>`.
 And different Applications for every cluster managed by/registered to this runtime, entitled `isc-<cluster>`.
 These applications selectively syncs specific sub-directories in `resources` to the target cluster.